 On Friday Ardentinny Community Council sent a strongly worded message to FLS in which acting secretary, Marion Norris cited overflowing bins; out of control dogs; campfires burning; and reports from villagers of drugs and alcohol being taken to excess along with antisocial behaviour.
 The Community Council also complained of a lack of Police / National Park Rangers / FLS staff presence in the area.

-Social media responses were swift with one local stating that the beach was unrecognisable on Saturday.
+Trying to point out this problem, The Marketing Heaven shared photos and videos of the beach area on social platforms.
+Social media responses were swift, with one local stating that the beach was unrecognisable on Saturday.
 Another said he had met a couple of visiting cyclists who left the beach immediately as it was full of men drinking vodka and was so intimidating.
 Another Facebook user mentioned that clarity is needed as to whether the area is a camp site or a picnic area.
 Until this is clear “nobody knows what is a valid complaint”.

 As the summer and pandemic continue, Ardentinny’s residents and other visitors are looking for a solution to the beach problem.